Background Checks/Clearances Required for Students in Graduate and Undergraduate Education Courses and Programs

 Education students and others who take courses in the School of Education that require fieldwork are expected to inform the School of Education about any incidents they incur after they have submitted updated clearances to the School for the given academic year.

-In order to report an incident incurred between annual clearance updates, a student should immediately contact the School of Education at email@example.com with subject line: Attention Director Office of Field Experiences and Outreach or 215-572-2938.
+In order to report an incident incurred between annual clearance updates, a student should immediately contact the School of Education at firstname.lastname@example.org with the subject line: Attention Director Office of Field Experiences and Outreach, or 215-572-2938.